johnwmillr/johnwmillr.github.io/projects.markdown

 ## EMG audio amplifier -- ***Spring 2017***
 [![EMGaudio](https://cdn.instructables.com/FSY/V1BE/J47LCT82/FSYV1BEJ47LCT82.MEDIUM.jpg){:class="img-responsive" height="30%" width="30%"}](http://www.instructables.com/id/Build-a-Muscle-Audio-Amplifier-Electromyography)

 During the spring of 2017 I built an electromyography (EMG) audio amplifier.
 The two-channel device was built from analog integrated circuit components (op-amps, instrumentation amps, and audio amps), included band-pass filters, and could output audio through a standard 1/8" audio jack.
 Visit the link for images and schematics of the device as well as detailed instructions for building your own.
-After I published my project to the Instructables website, the HackADay blog [featured my work](https://hackaday.com/2017/06/24/listen-to-your-body) and Tweeted a link out to their 100K+ followers!
+After I published my project to the Instructables website the HackADay blog [featured](https://hackaday.com/2017/06/24/listen-to-your-body) my work and Tweeted a link out to their 100K+ followers!

 ---

 ## Muscle-controlled MIDI device -- ***Winter 2017***
 [![MIDImuscle](https://cdn.instructables.com/F7A/0QZB/IYKFXBWB/F7A0QZBIYKFXBWB.MEDIUM.jpg){:class="img-responsive" height="30%" width="30%"}](http://www.instructables.com/id/Make-Muscle-MIDI-Music/)

-During the winter of 2017, I built an electromyography (EMG) amplifier which allowed users to trigger MIDI instrument sounds (e.g. a snare drum) by flexing their muscles.
+During the winter of 2017, I built an electromyography ([EMG](https://en.wikipedia.org/wiki/Electromyography)) amplifier which allowed users to trigger MIDI instrument sounds (e.g. a snare drum) by flexing their muscles.
 The device used muscle activity as a control signal for both volume and pitch of the MIDI notes.
 After the muscle activity was amplified and filtered via a custom-built analog circuit, an Arduino translated the EMG signals into MIDI signals which were then sent over Bluetooth to an iPhone running Garageband.
-I ended up winning a prize in the [Instructables Sensors 2017 contest](http://www.instructables.com/contest/sensors2017/).
+I ended up winning second prize in the [Instructables Sensors 2017 contest](http://www.instructables.com/contest/sensors2017/).

 ---

 ## Halloween drum machine costume -- ***Fall 2016***
 [![MIDIcostume](https://cdn.instructables.com/F30/YA8B/J44FX9TH/F30YA8BJ44FX9TH.MEDIUM.jpg){:class="img-responsive" height="22%" width="22%"}](http://www.instructables.com/id/Functional-MIDI-Drum-Machine-Costume)

-For Halloween 2016 I designed and built a MIDI drum machine costume.
-The costume consisted of piezoelectric sensors worn on the chest which triggered MIDI drum machine noises played through an iPhone after the raw signals were processed on an Arduino.
-It was pretty fun.
+For Halloween 2016 I designed and built a fully functioning MIDI drum machine costume.
+The costume consisted of piezoelectric sensors worn on the chest which sent signals into an Arduino when tapped.
+I wrote code for the Arduino that translated the raw force signals into MIDI commands which were sent to an iPhone running GarageBand.
+The iPhone then played drum noises (triggered by the sensors on my chest) through a Bluetooth speaker.
+I wrote a description of the project along with a step-by-step tutorial for [Instructables](http://www.instructables.com/id/Functional-MIDI-Drum-Machine-Costume).

 ---

 ## Musician Maker -- ***Summer 2011***
 [![Guthman](https://www.goshen.edu/wp-content/uploads/sites/2/2012/02/Guthman2012.jpg){:class="img-responsive" height="22%" width="22%"}](https://www.goshen.edu/academics/2012/02/29/miller-and-buschert-finalists-in-guthman-competition/)

 During the summer of 2011 I worked on the "Musician Maker" project as part of Goshen College's [Maple Scholars Program](https://www.goshen.edu/academics/maple-scholars/).
 Musician Maker is an intuitive, computer-controlled system of novel instruments that allows non-musicians to improvise expressive music.
-During the winter of 2012 my advisor, John Buschert, and I competed and were selected as finalists in the [2012 Guthman New Musical Instrument Competition](https://www.youtube.com/watch?v=5YQF2KTMRPs) hosted at Georgia Tech.
-I wrote multi-threaded Python code to generate the artificial music and interface with the novel hardware instruments.
+During the winter of 2012 my advisor and physics professor, Dr. John Buschert, and I competed in and were selected as finalists for the [2012 Guthman New Musical Instrument Competition](https://www.youtube.com/watch?v=5YQF2KTMRPs) hosted at Georgia Tech.
+I wrote multi-threaded Python code that generated artificial music and interfaced with the novel hardware instruments.